-Once you execute your estate plan documents, it is important to set up reminders to review these documents periodically.
+Once you execute your estate planning documents, it is important to set up reminders to review these documents periodically.
 There are many life changes that can affect the decisions you’ve made regarding your estate plan and the people you’ve named in it.

 1. The Law Changes

-Or you may have recently executed your estate plan under today’s higher exemption rate; however, at any given time, the exemption may drop significantly. it is important to contact your estate planning attorney periodically to make sure the changing laws have not outdated your estate plan.
+Or you may have recently executed your estate plan under today’s higher exemption rate.
+However, at any given time, the exemption may drop significantly. it is important to contact your estate planning attorney periodically to make sure the changing laws have not outdated your estate plan.